 Oh, that’s it?
 No more original lyrics?
 Dude, you were on a roll!
 I was starting to accumulate some begrudging respect for you and YOU BLEW IT!

 Well, that’s all there is.
 This song both sounds and reads almost entirely like it was written and performed by a drunk – there’s a moment of clarity there, but for the most part, it’s just a bunch of ramblings and vomit.
 Ramblings and vomit… now I’m humming “Party in the USA” again.

 Check out more what the hell is this song about anyway?

-Posted on June 28, 2013, in music reviews, observations, what the hell is this song about anyway and tagged lyric interpretation, lyrics, music reviews, nothing, nothing by the script, nothing lyrics, the script, what the hell is this song about anyway.
+Posted on June 28, 2013, in music review, observations, what the hell is this song about anyway and tagged lyric interpretation, lyrics, music review, nothing, nothing by the script, nothing lyrics, the script.
 Bookmark the permalink.
 1 Comment.